agarwalvipin/open_cfa/docs/LOS/FRA/Reading 33.md

 ### 🎯 Introduction

 Imagine a company is like a factory. 🏭 **Long-term assets** are the big, important machines inside – the property, plant, and equipment (**PP&E**) that churn out products, plus the invisible but valuable stuff like patents and brand names (**intangible assets**).
 This reading is your guide to understanding how companies account for these crucial assets, from buying them to using them up (depreciation/amortization), figuring out if they've lost value (**impairment**), and finally getting rid of them (**derecognition**).
-Mastering this helps you assess how efficiently a company uses its core operational resources\!
+Mastering this helps you assess how efficiently a company uses its core operational resources!

 -----